doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 ## Install Kubernetes packages
 Add the [Kubernetes repo](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl) repo and install the following packages.
-1. `kubelet`: The command to bootstrap the cluster.
+1. `kubelet`: The component that runs on all of the nodes in the cluster and does things like starting pods and containers.
-2. `kubeadm`: The component that runs on all of the machines in your cluster and does things like starting pods and containers.
+2. `kubeadm`: The command to bootstrap the cluster.
 3. `kubectl`: The command line util to talk to your cluster.

 ## Clone the VM